-In March 1993, Agent Keith Ray, an undercover agent for the South Central Drug Task Force, and an informant went to a residence in Prescott, Nevada to complete a drug buy.
+In March 1993, Agent Keith Ray, an undercover agent for the South Central Drug Task Force, and an informant went to a residence in Prescott, Arkansas to complete a drug buy.

 Agent Ray purchased $50 of cocaine from a man inside.
 Ray then described the seller to the informant, who had not witnessed the buy, but had seen the man.
 The informant told Ray that the seller may have been Rodney Mitchell.
 Ray claimed that he eliminated Mitchell as a suspect after he viewed photos of Mitchell obtained from the Nevada County Sheriff’s Department.